 Life on the farm was never boring for the Quams after that, it was filled with hard work, laughter, family, pranks, friends, love, community service, and neighborly deeds.

-Liz and I caught up to the point of the call, the sheep and llama adventure.
+Liz and I caught up and got to the point of the call, the sheep and llama adventure.
 She said her parents ventured into sheep, in addition to the grain, because they had been a money-making venture for farmers for a few years.
 She took off the spring quarter of college to help, arriving home to a herd of sheep and the two llamas.

-“Those llamas were perfectly worthless as far as predator control, because they were no good at keeping coyotes away,” she said.
+“Those llamas were perfectly worthless as far as predator control because they were no good at keeping coyotes away,” she said.
 The strategy was to have one llama on each end of the field, but the llamas always stayed together.

 The llamas a failure and so were the sheep.
 Soon after Don and Geneva ventured into sheep, the market tanked and the Quams eventually lost their family farm.
 When generations have lived and farmed the land, losing the family farm is more than losing a business.
 It’s losing your heritage.
-Sometimes settlers were born and buried on their land.
+Settlers were born and buried on their land.
 It’s a tie that goes deeper than mere tradition.